 The firm also states that it works with every client’s attorney and accountant to make sure all aspects of your financial situation align.
 Strategically, Buckley also aims to minimize estate tax so your money stays intact for the long run.

-Since 2009, Kingsbridge Wealth Management, Inc. has been providing financial advice to mostly high-net-worth individuals and their families.
+Since 2009, Kingsbridge Wealth Management has been providing financial advice to mostly high-net-worth individuals and their families.
 At a minimum, you’ll need $5 million to open an account with Kingsbridge, giving it one of the highest account minimums on this list.

-The firm’s staff also boasts numerous qualifications, including a certified financial planner (CFP®) and a certified public accountant (CPA).
-Its president is both a certified investment management analyst (CIMA®) and a certified private wealth advisor (CPWA®).
+The firm’s staff also boasts numerous qualifications, including a certified financial planner (CFP) and a certified public accountant (CPA).
+Its president is also both a certified investment management analyst (CIMA) and a certified private wealth advisor (CPWA).

 You may be offered insurance by this firm, as it is a licensed insurance broker.
 However, because the firm’s advisors are fiduciaries, they’re legally required to act in your best interest at all times.

-Although this fee-based firm is young, all three of the employees who manage client assets average 18 years of experience in the financial industry.
-David J. Dunn, the firm’s president, has personally accumulated 24 years altogether in wealth management.
+Although this fee-based firm is young, all three of the employees who manage client assets average around 20 years of experience in the financial industry.
+David J. Dunn, the firm’s president, has personally accumulated around 20 years altogether in wealth management.